 At the same time, it is also an excellent opportunity for the candidate as well to put forward the best of himself/herself and convert the opportunity.

 One-on-one interviews can be of different kinds, depending upon the seniority of the position and the kind of role being offered.
 There can be informal interactions, skype interviews, technical interviews, HR rounds and so on.
 Regardless, each interview is an opportunity to completely transform your career trajectory.
-Therefore, it is extremely important to be prepared not just to face, but ace all kinds of interviews.
+Therefore, it is extremely important to be prepared not just to face, but to ace all kinds of interviews.

-Notwithstanding the importance of interview in a recruitment process, most candidates have some fear or the other in facing interviews.
+Notwithstanding the importance of interviews in a recruitment process, most candidates have some fear or the other in facing interviews.
 A part of it emerges from the whole hysteria built around facing an interview, but a major part comes from a genuine lack of preparation and lack of guidance.
 Not any more!
 In this post, I share with you a complete step-by-step guide and some pro-tips towards excelling in all kinds of interviews.

 The secret behind acing one-on-one interviews lies in understanding the fact that the interview is just like any other interaction, but in a stimulating and professional environment.
 The interviewer just needs to know you, the real you.
 So what you have to do?
 Just be the best version of the person you are, and you will certainly land the role if you are meant for it!
 This guide is all about how to be the best version of yourself’.